Concepts

 - The maximum number of virtual disks per virtual machine, including CD-ROM drives, is 24

 Disks cannot be resized once created.
-To expand storage capacity, it is necessary to create a new disk.
+To expand storage capacity, a new disk must be created.

 Tools for Virtual Machines